waltervoynarovsky/waltervoynarovsky/README.md

 I'm Walter, appreciate you coming by.

 ### Who am I?
 A full-stack software engineer.
-Soon to finish _nology full stack bootcamp.
+Recently finished _nology full stack bootcamp.
 I'm also a photographer and videographer.